Sebastianhju/Runeterra-5e/Runes.md

 ### Celestial Curing <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/CelestialBody.png" Align=left width=7% height=7%>

-Whenever you take a long rest you choose an ability.
-You become proficient in all skills of that ability.

-**Rework**
 Whenever you roll dice to heal an ally, you can add your proficiency bonus to the roll.

-When you cast a spell that targets an ally you can choose to swap places with them.
+When you target an ally with a spell or simular effect you can choose to swap places with them.
 Once this effect is used it cannot be used again until 30 seconds have passed.

 ---